 There's nothing that says you can't add a dash of a flavorful oil to a dish after it's cooked.
 Try a bit of walnut oil in spaghetti sauce.
 Or toasted sesame oil in stir fried vegetables.
 Or almond or grapeseed oil on cooked rice.
 Brush grilled or broiled meat with a bit of virgin avocado oil.
 These are flavorful oils, so you don't need to add much.

 Here's where the exotic flavorful oils can shine.
-You won't be heating them up, so no danger of burning the unique substances that give flavor and no danger of destroying fragile omega-3 fatty acids.
 Whether your salad is tossed greens, grains, pasta, beans or cold meats, you can really perk up the flavors by using a nut or cold-pressed avocado oil.
 I'd use avocado, walnut or olive on tossed greens; avocado, almond or walnut on a grain salad; avocado, olive or walnut on a bean salad; toasted sesame, grapeseed or avocado on a cold meat salad.

 Take Away Message

 Novel oils are easy to find in grocery stores.
 Their unique flavors make them ideal for spicing up the flavor of vegetables, sauces, grains, pasta and beans.
 Which means these oils fit nicely with the concept of plant-based diets, giving plant-centric dishes delicious flavors.
 If you do a fair amount of home cooking and are trying to include more plant-based foods in your diet, give one of these oils a try.
 Just remember to store them in a cool place, out of direct light and heat.

 How do they make that?